sudo-owen/chomp/drool/docs/patch_1.md

 Aurox: NEW MON
 Type: Metal
 Aurox is designed to be a tanky.
 Limited offensive options, but a strong defensive option, hard countering most status effects.
-- Ability: tbd
+- Ability: Long and Strong
+After taking damage, depending on amount of damage taken, Aurox gains % Attack boost.
+(0.25% attack boost for each % in health lost)
 - Moves:
-- Volatile Punch: 60 power, 3 stamina, 15% chance of Burn, 15% chance of Frostbite
+- Volatile Punch: 3 stamina, 50 power, 15% chance of Burn, 15% chance of Frostbite for self and opponent
 - Gilded Recovery: 2 stamina.
 Select a mon and heal it of any status conditions.
 If successful, Aurox also heals 50% of max HP and the healed mon gets +1 stamina.
-- TBD
-- TBD
+- Iron Wall: 2 stamina, Until the end of next turn, when Aurox takes damage, heal 50% of it.
+- Bull Rush: 3 stamina, 80 power, deals damage